Documentation Index

 |---|

 | Criterion Preset | Fifteen standard presets are available.
+Selecting a preset populates the scoring prompt with a pre-validated rubric.
 The Custom option allows fully bespoke criteria definition. |

 | Weight | A relative value determining this criterion’s proportional contribution to the composite score.
-The platform calculates percentage contributions automatically. |
+Weights are not required to sum to 100.
+The platform calculates percentage contributions automatically based on the total weight across all criteria. |

-| Pass Threshold | The minimum score (0–100) required for this criterion to be classified as Passed. |
+| Pass Threshold | The minimum score (0 to 100) required for this criterion to be classified as Passed on a given call. |

-| Fail Threshold | The score below which this criterion is classified as Failed. |
+| Fail Threshold | The score below which this criterion is classified as Failed on a given call. |

-| Review Range | The band between the fail and pass thresholds, calculated automatically by the platform. |
+| Review Range | The band between the fail and pass thresholds, calculated automatically by the platform.
+Calls scoring in this range are classified as Review. |

-| Scoring Prompt | The rubric provided to the evaluator model describing expected performance at each score band: 90–100, 60–89, and 0–59. |
+| Scoring Prompt | The rubric provided to the evaluator model describing expected performance at each score band: 90 to 100, 60 to 89, and 0 to 59.
+This prompt is specific to the criterion and supplements the general system prompt. |

 Standard Criterion Library